danilop/runjop/README.md

 ### Run Just Once Please: runjop

-RunJOP (Run Just Once Please) is a distributed execution framework to run a command (i.e. a job) only once in a group of servers and can be used together with UNIX/Linux [cron](http://en.wikipedia.org/wiki/Cron) to put a crontab schedule in High Availability (HA).
+RunJOP (Run Just Once Please) is a distributed execution framework to run a command (i.e. a job) only once in a group of servers.

-Other possible use cases are:
+Some possible use cases are:
+* It can be used together with UNIX/Linux [cron](http://en.wikipedia.org/wiki/Cron) to put a crontab schedule in High Availability (HA).
-* to execute a batch in an [Auto Scaling](http://aws.amazon.com/autoscaling/) group by only one of the EC2 instances
+* To execute a batch in an [Auto Scaling](http://aws.amazon.com/autoscaling/) group by only one of the EC2 instances.
-* to execute a command after an SNS notification is received in HA on multiple nodes, using the `MessageId` as the id of the job to make sure is executed only once
+* To execute a command after an SNS notification is received in HA on multiple nodes, using the `MessageId` as the id of the job to make sure is executed only once.

 Some features and internals:
 * The idea is to use [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) to make sure only one server "reserves" the right to execute the command for a certain range of time.